Protonk/sr-characters/New/complete/adept detective.md

 ####Role:

-Stats heavy, with a mix of skills.
-Not great in combat, but pretty good at magical leg-work.
-Very good at perception and good contacts to follow leads.
+Physical adept version of the occult investigator.
+Able to astrally perceive, their skill set is focused on tracking down anyone, not just mages.
+Stats heavy, with a mix of skills making for a solid investigator of any mystery.

+Rolls 13+ for perception/assensing and 12-14 for tracking.
+Good knowledge rolls (6-8) for magic, biotech and hardware.
+Sneaking and social skills (but not great, 5-6).
+With astral chameleon and no focus she will appear mundane to most perfuntory searches.
+A fair amount of edge for most situations.
+Edge spent well wil have her rolling 15-20 for many situations.

+Not great in combat but good in a team of 4.

 ____
 ####Human